Laravel-Lang/lang/docs/installation/composer.md

 # Via Composer

+> When installing the package this way, you will need to manually copy the files from the `vendor/laravel-lang/lang` folder into your application.
+>
+> If you want to automate the process, then use one of the [`publishers`](managers.md).

 Install the Laravel-lang package to your Laravel project with composer using command from the table below based on the version of Laravel you are using:

 | Laravel version                     | Composer command                           |